gballet/verkle-scripts/README.md

 ## Verkle transition scripts

-Scripts used in testing the verkle transition
+Scripts used in testing the verkle transition.
+See instructions [here](transition/README.md).